mattermost/docs/source/administration/config-settings.rst

 .. note::

-  Mattermost deployments restricted to access behind a firewall must open port 443 to both https://api.gfycat.com/v1 and https://gfycat.com/<id> (for all request types) for this feature to work
+  Mattermost deployments restricted to access behind a firewall must open port 443 to both https://api.gfycat.com/v1 and https://gfycat.com/<id> (for all request types) for this feature to work.

 Gfycat API Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^